wacanam/hello-world/README.md

 This is my firts project with github

-Hi im Wave, I'm a student of USTSP taking BS ELECTRONICS ENGINEERING.
+Hi i'm Wave, I'm a student at USTSP taking BS ELECTRONICS ENGINEERING.